SeunMatt/excel_uploader/README.md

 Contributions and Support
 =========================
+**Love this library?
+You can support by [buying me a coffee](http://wallet.ng/pay/ossmatt)** :coffee:

 Wanna add a feature? or an improvement?
 Kindly submit a PR.
 It's advisable to involve the author from the get go.
 Cheers

 Don't forget to star the repo and spread the word.